Posted by: Frank Eakin |

 • 1% oil

-Green energy sources provide a renewable source of electricity that doesn’t harm the environment.
-Solar panels and wind energy farms can provide a reliable source of electricity that’s free from the use of fossil fuels.
 Consumers are gaining more options over where their energy comes from.
 By mindfully selecting 100% renewable energy plans for your home when reviewing electricity provider plans, you can make sure your home is powered in an eco-friendly way.

 Compare low cost renewable energy plans

-The Energy Industry in the U.S.
+The U.S. Energy Industry

-The landscape of the energy industry in the United States is changing.
 Between 2007 and 2016, coal’s share of electricity generation in the United States fell from 49% to 30%.
 Natural gas utilization increased from 22% to 34% and renewable energy went from 8% of total electricity generation to 15%.
 As of 2018, natural gas accounted for the largest share of electricity generation at 35%.
 Coal had fallen further to 27%, and renewable energy sources accounted for 17% of electricity generation in the US.
 [8, 9]

-The Energy Industry in Texas
+The Texas Energy Industry

 Top energy sources in Texas have traditionally been natural gas, coal, and nuclear power.
 However, the state is also a leader in renewable power sources.
 [4]